 As Chief Executive of Infrastructure SA, Jeremy has led development of the State’s first 20-year infrastructure strategy and is responsible for providing independent advice to the South Australian Government on infrastructure projects and prioritisation.
 His team has a strong focus on evidence-based decision-making and seeks to improve the maturity of infrastructure planning and investment across government.
 Infrastructure SA also aims to identify projects that deliver benefits for all South Australians by adopting a state-wide cross-sectoral lens.
 This is aided by Jeremy’s deep experience in both the public and private sectors.
 He has held senior roles at the Department of Planning, Transport and Infrastructure and Department for the Premier and Cabinet; meanwhile his vast commercial and business experience comes from having worked in property development at Places Victoria for three years and in private equity CVC Capital Partners in London for nine years.

-As the Head of Project Delivery at Adelaide Airport, Peter is passionate in leading a team of project managers and specialists delivering all Capital Infrastructure Projects of both aviation and commercial developments at Adelaide and Parafield Airport Ltd. He possesses extensive experience in Construction Projects ranging from Residential through to Commercial and Aviation Capacity and Expansion initiatives.
-Peter holds a keen interest in Governance as part of his role at Adelaide Airport and continually strives for efficiency and improved ways of working.
-As a dedicated professional, he is committed to continually advancing his knowledge and experience through self-learning, training, education and learning from peers.
+As the Head of Project Delivery at Adelaide Airport Limited, Peter Taylor leads a team of project managers and specialists delivering all capital infrastructure projects of both aviation and commercial developments at Adelaide and Parafield Airport Ltd. Peter possesses extensive experience in construction projects, ranging from residential through to commercial and aviation capacity and expansion initiatives.
+He holds a keen interest in governance as part of his role at Adelaide Airport and continually strives for efficiency and improved ways of working.
+As a dedicated professional, Peter is committed to continually advancing his knowledge and experience through self-learning, training, education and learning from peers.
 Additionally, he is devoted to volunteering with Surf Life Saving SA and holds several development coach awards to assist in training future coaches in the movement.
-Peter holds a BSc Hons, Building Surveying from Liverpool John Moores University (UK) which covered Project Management, Construction Law, Landlord and Tenant Law, Architectural Design and Specification amongst other elements of our industry.
-Peter also recently completed the PACE PMP obtained at University of Adelaide.
-Peter has over 20 years experience in Project Management and the Built Environment, working across multiple sectors in varying roles.
+Peter has over 20 years’ experience in project management and the built environment, working across multiple sectors in varying roles.

 Bettina Venner is the Head of ICN SA within the Department of State Development, and she is currently the National Chair of the ICN Network.
 ICN is part of a national network that connects local companies with opportunities by building supply chains and growing local capability.
 Key sectors of focus include energy, defence, mining, manufacture, infrastructure and construction – including the emerging hydrogen sector.
 Bettina worked as a chemical engineer in the oil and gas industry in South Africa, Germany and Australia before joining government; her government roles include environmental and regulatory policy, regulation and economic development.